matthme/scoped-golden-layout/README.md

-# Custom Elements golden-layout
+# @scoped-elements/golden-layout

-Custom Elements that export the excellent [golden-layout](https://github.com/golden-layout/golden-layout) library.
+Custom Elements that export the [golden-layout](https://github.com/golden-layout/golden-layout) library.

 The main goals for these bindings is: